snehadarangula/Java_Dev_Pipeline/README.md

 So, I am using multiple VM's to manage each application, one for Maven and nexus repository, one for sonar, one for tomcat and lastly one for jenkinns.

-Inititate EC2 you find that in my ollama repo, for all this i am using **t3a.medium** instance you can use instance of your choice. yes, using docker surely sovles all these problmes but get th e confidence and command over basics before moving on to containersization platform.
+Inititate EC2 you find that in my ollama repo, for all this i am using **t3a.medium** instance you can use instance of your choice. yes, using docker surely sovles all these problmes but get thiii e confidence and command over basics before moving on to containersization platform.

 ### 1. Maven Installation